veyselserifoglu/StayAwake-AI/README.md

    %cd StayAwake-AI
    ```

-3. To save your work back to GitHub:
+3. To save your work back to GitHub, you have two options:

+   **Option A: Using Git Commands**
    ```python
    !git add .
    !git commit -m "your commit message"
    !git push
    ```

+   **Option B: Using Colab's Save to GitHub Feature**
+   - Click on "File" > "Save a copy in GitHub"
+   - Select your repository: `StayAwake-AI`
+   - Choose the appropriate path:
+     - For new notebooks: `notebooks/your_notebook_name.ipynb`
+     - For modified notebooks: Keep the same path as the original file
+   - Add a commit message
+   - Click "OK"

 4. To use GPU acceleration (recommended for training):
    - Click on "Runtime" > "Change runtime type"